 Written comments and recommendations on the proposed collection of information should be received on or before January 3, 2011.

-Submit written comments on the collection of information through Federal Docket Management System (FDMS) at www.Regulations.gov or to Nancy J. Kessinger, Veterans Benefits Administrations (20M33), Department of Veterans Affairs, 810 Vermont Avenue NW., Washington, DC 20420 or email to firstname.lastname@example.org.
-Please refer to “OMB Control No. 2900-0011” in any correspondence.
+Submit written comments on the collection of information through Federal Docket Management System (FDMS) at http://www.Regulations.gov; or to Nancy J. Kessinger, Veterans Benefits Administration (20M35), Department of Veterans Affairs, 810 Vermont Avenue, NW., Washington, DC 20420 or e-mail email@example.com.
+Please refer to “OMB Control No. 2900-0011 in any correspondence.
 During the comment period, comments may be viewed online through FDMS.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Nancy J. Kessinger at (202) 461-9769 or FAX (202) 275-5947.End Further Info End Preamble Start Supplemental Information

 Under the PRA of 1995 (Pub.
 L. 104-13; 44 U.S.C.
 3501-3521), Federal agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 This request for comment is being made pursuant to Section 3506(c)(2)(A) of the PRA.

 With respect to the following collection of information, VBA invites comments on: (1) Whether the proposed collection of information is necessary for the proper performance of VBA's functions, including whether the information will have practical utility; (2) the accuracy of VBA's estimate of the burden of the proposed collection of information; (3) ways to enhance the quality, utility, and clarity of the information to be collected; and (4) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or the use of other forms of information technology.